AVEVA/AVEVA-Samples/basic_samples/SDS/JavaScript/Angular/readme.rst

         return this.authHttp.post(url, JSON.stringify(events).toString());
         }

-The Sds REST API provides many more types of data insertion calls beyond those demonstrated in this application.
+The SDS REST API provides many more types of data insertion calls beyond those demonstrated in this application.
 Go to the
-Sds documentation<https://cloud.osisoft.com/documentation> for more information on available REST API calls.
+SDS documentation<https://ocs-docs.osisoft.com/Documentation/SequentialDataStore/Data_Store_and_SDS.html> for more information on available REST API calls.

 Retrieve Values from a Stream
 -----------------------------

-There are many methods in the Sds REST API allowing for the retrieval of events from a stream.
+There are many methods in the SDS REST API allowing for the retrieval of events from a stream.
 The retrieval methods take string type start and end values; in our case, these are the start and end ordinal indices expressed as strings.
 The index values must